Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization: Lattice Calculation

 The matrix element of Eq.~\eqref{eq:def} is related to the two- and three-point correlation functions via an appropriate ratio that cancels unknown overlap factors.
 In the forward limit, the ratio takes the simple form

 For the two-point function, we exploit the symmetry properties of the spin-0 particles to symmetrize the correlator corresponding to $t$ and $T-t$, for $ t \in [0,T/2]$, i.e., the value at $t$ has been averaged with their corresponding value at $T-t$; $T$ is the temporal extent of the lattice.
-We note that we have also tested the two-state fit given by
+As a test, we also implemented the two-state fit given by

 The amplitudes $c_0$ and $c_1$, as well as the ground and first excited state energies $E_0$, $E_1$ are fit parameters.
-In this case, the ratio of Eq.~\eqref{eq:Ratio} becomes
+Using this parametrization and following Refs.~\cite{Alexandrou:2020gxs,Alexandrou:2021mmi,Alexandrou:2021ztx}, one may substitute the two-point function in the ratio with the fitted ground state, and Eq.~\eqref{eq:Ratio} becomes, up to contamination by excited states

 We find that Eq.~\eqref{eq:Ratio2} produces compatible results as the two-state fit of Eq.~\eqref{eq:Ratio}.
-However, for large values of $P_3$, the former is noisier.
-Thus, we continue with Eq.~\eqref{eq:Ratio}.
-For a region of $t$ away from the source and sink time separations, we identify a plateau, indicating that excited states are suppressed
+However, for large values of $P_3$, the fit is noisier.
+Thus, we continue with using the 2-point function of Eq.~\eqref{eq:Ratio}.

-$F^f_M$ indicates the ground state contribution to the matrix element that is related to $\mathcal H$ via Eq.~\eqref{eq:decomp2}.